Articles

 Who's afraid of Shari'a?
 Dissent, 3 February 2010

-The decline of the decline of Arabic science, Skeptical Inquirer, 21 January 2010
+The decline of the decline of Arabic science, Skeptical Inquirer online, 21 January 2010

 The death of a secularist, Religion Dispatches, 4 January 2010